Luxembourg's Dairy Industry

 Milk Processing

-The country processes nearly 300 million liters of its milk production each year.
-This milk is transformed into a variety of dairy products, ranging from basic milk to more sophisticated items, contributing significantly to the local economy.
+Luxembourg processes nearly 300 million liters of its milk production each year, transforming it into a wide array of dairy products.
+These products range from basic milk to more sophisticated varieties, significantly impacting the local economy.

 Cheese Production